darius/regexercise/README.md

 ## General hints

-For all these problems you can keep a set of states of some kind; in the main loop you ask if any of the states is the matched state, and if not, get the next character from the stream and update the state-set according to it.
+For all these problems you can keep a set of states of some kind; in the main loop you ask if any of the states means a match, and if not, get the next character from the stream and update the state-set according to it.
 For the first problem [here's pseudocode](http://stackoverflow.com/a/846728/27024) (in the first part of the answer; it assumes there's just one pattern string, but generalizes easily).